-- Following the J-1 scholar’s initial entry to the US, he/she should make an appointment immediately with a J Scholar Advisor.
+- Following the J-1 scholar’s initial entry to the U.S., he/she should make an appointment for check-in and SEVIS registration with a scholar advisor.

 - Be aware of the DS-2019 expiration date.
-This is not the J-1 visa (sticker) expiration date.
-If the J-1 scholar’s appointment at UMASS Boston is being extended, the hosting department must contact ISSS to have the DS-2019 form extended at least six weeks prior to the current DS-2019 end date.
+(This is not the J-1 visa (sticker) expiration date in the passport.)
+If the J-1 scholar’s appointment at UMass Boston is being extended, the hosting department must contact the ISSO to have the DS-2019 form extended at least six weeks prior to the current DS-2019 end date.

 - Do not accept unauthorized employment.
 The only activity the J-1 scholar is permitted to do is the one described in section 4 of the DS-2019 form at the pre-determined site(s) of activity in SEVIS.
 If you are unclear about your approved activity and site(s) of J-1 activity, contact ISSS.
 The J-1 scholar must consult an ISSS advisor in advance if he/she wishes to take up any other work during the stay.
 See the section on occasional lectures and consultations below for more information.

 - If offered a comparable position at another college or university, discuss plans with an ISSS advisor in advance to make sure that the required J-1 transfer procedure can be accomplished.
 See information on the transfer of J-1 sponsorship below.

 - Comply with DOS federal health insurance requirements for J-1 scholars and their families.
 See the health insurance requirements below.
 Willful disregard of these requirements will result in termination of the J-1 program and his/her legal J-1 status in the US.

 - Report any address change to ISSS.
 J-1 scholars are required to report change of address to DHS within 10 days of the change.